Analysis of neutrino oscillation parameters in the light on quantum entanglement

-Given that both neutrino oscillation and quantum entanglement originate from the quantum superposition principle, investigation of potential connections between these phenomena presents a compelling research avenue \cite{Blasone:2007vw, Blasone:2010ta, Blasone:2013zaa, Blasone:2014jea, Blasone:2015lya, Banerjee:2015mha}.
-Extensive theoretical work has laid a foundational understanding of entangled states in neutrinos, particularly within the flavor basis \cite{Ettefaghi:2023zsh, Blasone:2022joq, Li:2022mus, Patwardhan:2021rej,Ettefaghi:2020otb}.
-Studies have demonstrated the existence of entangled states in both bipartite and tripartite configurations of neutrino flavor states from a theoretical perspective \cite{Cervia:2019res, Mohammed:2019svq, Floerchinger:2018mla, Akhmedov:2010ua, Kayser:2010bj}.
-Notably, concurrence is directly tied to the probabilities of the appearance and disappearance of the three neutrino flavor states \cite{Jha:2020qea, KumarJha:2020pke} during oscillation, whereas EOF represents a logarithmic function of these probabilities \cite{Konwar:2024nrd}.
+Studies have demonstrated the existence of entangled states in both bipartite and tripartite configurations of neutrino flavor states from a theoretical perspective \cite{Bittencourt:2023asd, Mohammed:2019svq, Floerchinger:2018mla, Akhmedov:2010ua, Kayser:2010bj}.
+This work aims to investigate the possibility of the existence of such entangled superposition states in the context of neutrino oscillations, providing new insights into their quantum behavior and underlying structure in the experimental aspect.
+Since the entanglement arises through the dynamical changes of the flavor states, it is reasonable to verify the amount of entanglement in terms of two entanglement-measures such as EOF and concurrence.
+This is because EOF represents a logarithmic function of these probabilities \cite{Konwar:2024nrd} whereas, concurrence is directly tied to the probabilities of the appearance and disappearance of the three neutrino flavor states \cite{Jha:2020qea, KumarJha:2020pke} during oscillation.

 Despite these theoretical advancements, experimentally probing the existence of entangled neutrino states and applying these concepts to address unresolved questions in neutrino physics remain formidable challenges.
 Several theoretical proposals have been advanced to address the unresolved questions in neutrino physics \cite{Blasone:2023qqf, Blasone:2007vw, Quinta:2022sgq}.
-These approaches aim to explain key issues such as the nature of neutrino mass \cite{, Dixit:2018kev,Naikoo:2017fos}, the mechanism behind neutrino oscillations\cite{Blasone:2014cub, Blasone:2007wp, Siwach:2022xhx}, and the potential for CP violation in the lepton sector that also include the extensions to the Standard Model in presence of non-standard neutrino interactions \cite{Konwar:2024nrd, Dixit:2020ize}.
+These approaches aim to explain key issues such as the nature of neutrino mass \cite{, Dixit:2018kev,Naikoo:2017fos}, the mechanism behind neutrino oscillations \cite{Blasone:2014cub, Blasone:2007wp}, and the potential for CP violation in the lepton sector that also include the extensions to the Standard Model in presence of non-standard neutrino interactions \cite{Konwar:2024nrd, Dixit:2020ize}.
 While significant progress has been made \cite{Blasone:2023qqf, Boyanovsky:2011xq,Ahluwalia:2011ea, Kayser:2010bj, Li:2021epj}, a comprehensive phenomenological analysis that incorporates these aspects continues to be an open area for further exploration.